It’s an exciting time to be a Human Resources professional with lots of social tools to assist in all areas of the employee lifecycle.

 Added by David Klaasen on July 25, 2013 at 17:00 — No Comments

 Time is often wasted negotiating semantics and organisational values, and extrapolating possible business results to customised outcomes.
-However, the market,…Continue
+However, the market, organisation culture and skill-set of leaders have created a new…Continue

 Added by Kate Boorer on July 23, 2013 at 11:49 — No Comments